yetibot/yetibot/README.md

 ## Getting help

 If the docs or implementation code don't serve you well, please open a pull request and explain why so we can improve the docs.
+Also feel free to open an issue for feature requests!

 ## License